atlanticchilli/qf-research-feed/preprints/2025/11/arxiv_2511.15214_v2/01_intro.md

 ### 4.3 Measuring the Impact of Fundamental News

 Understanding how analysts process fundamental news is central to evaluating the efficiency of their forecast revisions.
 Earnings announcements and related disclosures convey both quantitative and qualitative information about firms’ underlying fundamentals, and the way analysts interpret these signals can shape the dynamics of market expectations.
 To assess this process, I measure the impact of fundamental news on analysts’ forecast updates following earnings calls.
 Easterwood1999 show that analysts systematically underreact to bad news and overreact to good news, generating predictable forecast errors around earnings announcements.
 To relate my setting to this classic result—and to investigate how these dynamics extend to the context of earnings calls—I examine the relationship between standardized unexpected earnings (SUE) and analysts’ forecasts.
-Figure [5](https://arxiv.org/html/2511.15214v1#S7.F5 "Figure 5 ‣ 7 Figures ‣ Corporate Earnings Calls and Analyst Beliefs") reports partial dependence plots (PDPs) of the one-year targets on SUE.
+Figure [5](https://arxiv.org/html/2511.15214v2#S7.F5 "Figure 5 ‣ 7 Figures ‣ Corporate Earnings Calls and Analyst Beliefs") reports partial dependence plots (PDPs) of the one-year targets on SUE.
 These PDP charts trace the marginal effect of a predictor on the model outcome, averaging over the distribution of other covariates, and thus provide a transparent view of how forecasts vary with earnings surprises.

 The patterns reveal familiar asymmetries in analysts’ reactions: (a) forecast errors rise monotonically with SUE, with a steep transition around modest negative surprises and saturation in the tails; (b) realized changes in earnings exhibit an asymmetric, step-like increase after large negative surprises, plateauing and then slightly tapering for very positive surprises, consistent with mean reversion; (c) expected forecast changes decline with SUE—negative surprises are followed by upward revisions, while positive surprises are tempered by smaller or even negative adjustments; and (d) forecast disagreement is U-shaped, lowest near zero surprise and higher at the extremes, suggesting greater dispersion when news is unusually good or bad.

-I compute the interquartile shift, a ”typical” move in SUE, (from the 25th to the 75th percentile) in standardized unexpected earnings (SUE) as the baseline variation.
+I compute the inter-quartile shift, a ”typical” move in SUE, (from the 25th to the 75th percentile) in standardized unexpected earnings (SUE) as the baseline variation.
 These results provide a benchmark against which, in later sections, I compare the effects of language morphing with large language models, thereby assessing whether earnings call framing can move forecasts in ways comparable to fundamental earnings news.